PTsolvers/Julia-HPC-Scales/README.md

 We will stop the iterations when the $\mathrm{L_{inf}}$ norm of $P_f$ drops below a defined tolerance `max(abs.(RPf)) < ϵtol`.

 ## Hands-on I
+Let's get started.
+In this first hands-on, we will work towards making an efficient iterative GPU solver for the forward steady state flow problem.

+### Task 1: Steady-state diffusion problem
+The first script we will work on is [scripts/geothermal_2D_noacc.jl](scripts/geothermal_2D_noacc.jl).
+This script builds upon the [scripts/visu_2D.jl](scripts/visu_2D.jl) scripts and contains the basic structure of the iterative code and the updated `# numerics` section.

+As first task, let's complete the physics section in the iteration loop, replacing `# ???` by actual code.

+Once done, let's run the script and briefly check how iteration count normalised by `nx` scales when changing the resolution.

+### Task 2: The accelerated pseudo-transient method

+### Task 3: From CPU to GPU using array programming

+### Task 4: Kernel programming

+#### Task 4a: CPU "kernel" programming
+Actually using multi-threading

+#### Task 4b: GPU kernel programming

 ## The optimisation problem